TL;DR

 TrustRadius exists.
 A few others.
 But G2 absorbing Gartner Digital Markets is significant concentration.

-The FTC blocked CoStar's acquisition of RentPath in 2020—a very similar situation where two dominant online listing platforms tried to merge.
-The FTC said it would "eliminate price and quality competition."
+When we first published this piece (January 29, 2026), we expected a longer road.
+The FTC blocked CoStar's acquisition of RentPath in 2020—a similar situation where two dominant online listing platforms tried to merge.
+The EU blocked Booking.com from acquiring eTraveli over ecosystem dominance concerns.

 What This Actually Means For Your Listings